Jielin-Qiu/MM_Robustness/README.md

 ## Evaluation data for text-to-image generation

-For the text-to-image generation evaluation, we used the captions from COCO as prompt to generate the corrsponding images.
+For the text-to-image generation evaluation, we used the captions from COCO as prompt to generate the corresponding images.
 We also share the generated images [here](https://drive.google.com/drive/folders/1V8ejnA0y59wchKfsMFU8Y9XIOPPZQNiN?usp=sharing).

 ## Security